 What are Stunt Nematodes?

 Stunt nematodes are not big bugs that you can readily spot on your veggie vegetation.
 They are tiny worms, microscopic, termed Tylenchorhynchus spp. by scientists.
 Stunt nematodes are parasites that damage the roots of vegetables in your garden, exposing the plants to various destructive pathogens in the soil.
 They are not limited to backyard gardens.
 In this country, these pests cause almost $10 billion in economic loss.

 It’s not easy to pin down the financial loss caused by stunt nematodes.
 That’s because scientists don’t know enough about their characteristics and how they operate.

 There are a variety of plant parasitic nematodes, including root knot nematodes, spiral nematodes, and needle nematodes.
 Like these other plant parasitic nematodes, stunt nematodes feed on plant roots.
 They can live both in the soil and on plant tissues and are able to infest a wide variety of different crops.

 How to Prevent Stunt Nematodes

 Every gardener wants to stop these worms from damaging his or her crops.
 So, if you are wondering how to prevent stunt nematodes from eating your veggie plant roots, you aren’t alone.
-But stunt nematode control is not easy.
-And the geographical spread of the worms depends on temperatures, soil types and crop history.
+Stunt nematode control is not easy and the geographical spread of the worms depends on temperatures, soil types, and crop history.